n2cholas/shapecheck/README.md

 Here, we (accidentally) swapped `x` and `y` when calling `callee`.
 `caller_fn_1` succeeds because the inputs are compatible when considering the named dimensions for `callee_fn` alone.
-But `caller_fn_2` fails because the named dimensions are inconsistent between the caller and the callee.
+But `caller_fn_2` fails because `match_callees_=True` and the named dimensions are inconsistent between the caller and the callee.
 The following error would be produced:

 ```
 shapecheck.exception.ShapeError: in function callee.